-You can use spreadsheets to organize data for any decision, including where to live.
+You can use spreadsheets to organize data for any decision, like choosing where to live.

 Think about living on your own.

 Do you want to live close to your workplace, college, friends, or family?

 Do you need to live near a grocery store, pharmacy, or restaurants?

 Do you need to walk to all of these places?

 Or, if you have a car, do you want these locations to be within a five or ten mile radius?

 You can use a spreadsheet to collect, organize, and sort data that you find on the Internet about housing options, much like you did for a product purchase.